 - BS EN ISO 10462, Gas cylinders.
 Acetylene cylinders.
 Periodic inspection and maintenance.

 - BS EN ISO 11623, Transportable gas cylinders.
 Periodic inspection and testing of composite gas cylinders.

-BCGA Guidance Note 25 provides guidance on assessing the competency of personnel who are required to undertake periodic inspection and testing of gas cylinders.
+BCGA GN 25 provides guidance on assessing the competency of personnel who are required to undertake periodic inspection and testing of gas cylinders.